The pros & cons of using animated GIFs in email signatures

-Having your animated GIF play over and over again will grate on even the most receptive of readers.
+Having your animated GIF play repeatedly will only annoy readers.
 It will also really distract from the actual email content.
-Have the image loop only once so that it gets the attention of the recipient.
+Have the image loop only once as a means of getting a recipient’s attention.

 Don’t let it overshadow the rest of your design

-There are several different elements that make up a professional email signature.
-You don't want just one part of it to monopolize the whole design.
-If you use a dominant animated GIF, recipients simply won’t be able to focus on the rest of the template such as your contact information.
+Several elements make up a professional email signature.
+One part should not dominate the whole design.
+If your animated GIF is too powerful, recipients won’t focus on the rest of the template.

 Avoid making them too large